Quansight-Labs/free-threaded-compatibility/docs/debugging.md

     python(7027,0x1f6dfc240) malloc: nano zone abandoned due to inability to reserve vm space.
     ```

-    This message is being emmitted by the MacOS malloc implementation.
+    This message is being emitted by the MacOS malloc implementation.
 As
     [explained
     here](https://stackoverflow.com/questions/64126942/malloc-nano-zone-abandoned-due-to-inability-to-preallocate-reserved-vm-space),
     this happens for any program compiled with ThreadSanitizer on MacOS and can